 So, this meant it’d likely be possible to remove just the shower floor tile, re-slope the floor, and then re-tile it without disturbing the waterproofing layer underneath.
-Not a 100% guarantee, but pretty close.
-This meant a good chance of fixing the shower floor slope for a fraction of the cost of replacing the entire shower.
+Not a 1,000% guarantee, but pretty close since this is something that I’ve done multiple times with so far perfect long term results.
+This was therefore a great opportunity to fix a shower floor slope for a fraction of the cost of replacing the entire shower.

 The clients agreed that it was worth the risk to try.
 I would’ve too.

 The dead spots in the shower floor were both the main annoyance and the main long-term problem.
 So, with a shower base waterproofing barrier at least doing it’s job of waterproofing the shower base, this was the plan for a minimally invasive fix: